roberttod/proxyquireify/README.md

 #### Important Magic

-In order for browserify to include the module you are testing in the bundle, **proxyquireify** will inject a `require()` call for every module you are proxyquireing.
+In order for browserify to include the module you are testing in the bundle, **proxyquireify-es3** will inject a `require()` call for every module you are proxyquireing.
 So in the above example `require('./foo')` will be injected at the top of your test file.

 ### noCallThru

-By default **proxyquireify** calls the function defined on the *original* dependency whenever it is not found on the stub.
+By default **proxyquireify-es3** calls the function defined on the *original* dependency whenever it is not found on the stub.

 If you prefer a more strict behavior you can prevent *callThru* on a per module or per stub basis.